 The ChronoCity Project

-The ChronoCity Project has made its goal to address problems related to the lack of sleep by looking at both the behavioral and the environmental causes of sleep disturbance.
-Dr. Thomas Kantermann has also made it a goal to gather mass amounts of sleep data for the whole town in order to better meet the needs of all the citizens of Bad Kissingen.
+In the effort to reinvent Bad Kissingen as a ChronoCity, the goal was to address problems related to lack of sleep by looking at both the behavioral and environmental causes of sleep disturbance and circadian rhythm disruption.
+At the same time, mass amounts of sleep data would be gathered for the whole town in order to better meet the citizens’ needs.

 More About Chronotypes

-Living a modern lifestyle includes early mornings, long work shifts, late nights and being exposed to all sorts of artificial lighting.
+Living a modern lifestyle includes early mornings, long work shifts, late nights and being exposed to artificial lighting.
 All of these make living with the optimum sleep cycle quite difficult.
-The truth is, most people are neither morning nor evening types but lie somewhere in between the two.
-According to most research, 50 percent of people fall closer to being morning types while the other 50 percent fall closer to being evening types.
+In truth, most people are neither morning nor evening types but lie somewhere in between.
+This has led modern sleep experts to expand the chronotypes to four distinct patterns, symbolized by the bear, wolf, lion and dolphin.
+Although it’s possible to fall anywhere along the chronotype spectrum, according to most research, 50 percent of people edge closer to being morning types while the other 50 percent fall closer to being evening types.

 Those who share a chronotype, whether they are a morning type or evening type, have similar activity-pattern timing.
 In other words, people who share a chronotype usually sleep, work, exercise and eat around the same time of day or night.
 Research has concluded that chronotypes are completely independent of one’s ethnicity, gender and socioeconomic status.
-This means that every individual has a distinct chronotype, but it is a mystery of how each person’s body came to arrive at the outcome of a preferred sleep pattern.
+This means that every individual has a distinct chronotype, but its origin remains a mystery.

 Mysteries of Sleep